patb6/gcs-bike-analysis/bike-case-study.md

 (June - September).
 The observed differences are:
 - Casual customers use the bikes more on weekends and members use the bikes more during the weekdays.
-- Casual customers use the classic bikes and members tend to use electric bikes.
+- Casual customers tend to use the electric bike and members use the classic bike.
-- zzz dkslkdjflskdj sljkfslkdjflsjd sldkjslkfjsldkjf sldjfslkljd
+- Casual customers will tend to use the bike longer and not travel as far.
+Members will tend to ride the the bike further

 The paper below outlines the business context, problem statement, assumptions, methodology, analysis and discussion.